quiver-dev/quiver-analytics-godot-plugin/README.md

 ### Managing consent

-By default, the plugin won't ask for consent since no personally-identifying information is collected.
+By default, the plugin won't ask for consent since no personally identifying information is collected.
 However, you can enable opt-in data collection by going to Project Settings -> Quiver -> Analytics and set "Player Consent Required" to true.
 Now calls to `add_event()` will be ignored until you obtain consent.
 To manage consent, you can either use the built-in UI:

     if Analytics.should_show_consent_dialog():
       Analytics.show_consent_dialog(parent_node)